 - Holding tension and dealing with conflict constructively

-- Reconnecting with what originally inspired us to be educators
+- Reconnecting with what originally inspired us to enter our profession

 What Can a Leading Together Program Look Like?

 The Leading Together program ideally involves two full days of experiential training and follow up coaching for a leadership team to advise on implementing the program in their community.

 The schedule and program structure is customizable to meet the needs of participants, and is adaptable to the objectives identified by the team requesting the program.